Principal & Early Childhood Educator

 Drum, Bass, Guitar & Percussion Tutor

-Bodhi Houareau‑Rose grew up in a musical household where creativity, collaboration, and regular jam nights were part of everyday life.
-Accepted into the Gifted and Talented Music Program at Fremantle College at age 11 and later graduating from John Curtin College of the Arts with a focus on percussion, he developed a strong foundation across drums, guitar, bass, keyboard, ukulele, and djembe.
-He has performed at venues including Sonar Room, Mojo’s Bar, and The Rosemount Hotel, gaining valuable experience as both a solo and ensemble musician.
+Bodhi grew up in a musical household where creativity, collaboration, and regular jam nights were part of everyday life.
+Accepted into the Gifted and Talented Music Program at Fremantle College at age 11 and later graduating from John Curtin College of the Arts with a focus on percussion, he developed a strong foundation across drums, guitar, bass, ukulele and djembe.

-In 2022, Bodhi began writing original music and offering freelance lessons to local kids, discovering how much he enjoyed helping young musicians grow.
+In 2022, Bodhi began offering freelance lessons to local kids, discovering how much he enjoyed helping young musicians grow.
 Now part of Penny Lane’s teaching team, he brings enthusiasm, patience, and a genuine love of music to every lesson.
 Bodhi is passionate about helping students explore rhythm, creativity, and expression across multiple instruments, and he’s excited to share his musical journey with the Freo community

-Voice, Piano, Guitar & Choir Tutor
+Voice, Piano, Guitar, Drum & Choir Tutor

 Hannah is an enthusiastic and engaging music teacher with a passion for igniting creativity in all its forms.
 As a multi‑instrumentalist and trained vocalist, she understands the joy of making music both as a soloist and as part of an ensemble.
 Her experience as a performer, singer‑songwriter, and film score composer — collaborating with creators locally and internationally — gives her a rich, diverse musical perspective that she brings into every lesson.